ethereum/consensus-specs/fork_choice/confirmation-rule.md

 The research paper for this rule is attached in this [ethresear.ch post](https://ethresear.ch/t/confirmation-rule-for-ethereum-pos/15454).

-### Usage

 This rule makes the following network synchrony assumption: starting from the current slot, attestations created by honest validators in any slot are received by the end of that slot.
-This rule provides confirmations to users who believe in the above assumption.
+Consequently, this rule provides confirmations to users who believe in the above assumption.
 If this assumption is broken, confirmed blocks can be reorged without any adversarial behavior, and without slashing.

+There are two algorithms in the document:
+- [**Confirmation Rule**](#confirmation-rule): Given a block and confirmation safety parameters, outputs whether the block is confirmed.
+- [**Confirmation Score**](#confirmation-score): Given a block, outputs the confirmation score for the block, i.e., the maximum possible confirmation safety parameters to deem the block confirmed.

+*Note:* These algorithms use floating point arithmetic in some places.
+The rest of `consensus-specs` uses `uint64` arithmetic exclusively to ensure that Ethereum clients arrive at the exact same results - a property crucial for consensus objects (such as the `BeaconState`).
+This document describes a local confirmation rule that is not used to derive any consensus objects.
+Using floating point arithmetic here allows for a more readbale specification, and client-native floating point arithmetic provides sufficient precision for its objective.

 ## Confirmation Rule